telerik/kendo-ui-core/docs/framework/hierarchicaldatasource/overview.md

         }
     });

-The above snippet will target the HierarchicalDataSource to a single service end-point.
+The snippet above targets the HierarchicalDataSource to a single service end-point.
 The data service is homogeneous, i.e. it always returns objects of the same type.
-After executing `homogeneous.read()`, the service end-point is hit without a EmployeeId parameter:
+After executing `homogeneous.read()`, the service end-point is hit without an `EmployeeId` parameter,m as demonstrated below.

+###### Example

     GET http://demos.telerik.com/kendo-ui/service/Employees

     => [ { "EmployeeId": 2, "Name": "Andrew", "HasEmployees": true } ]

-Reading the children of the returned item is achieved by calling the [`load` method](/api/framework/node#load) of the data item:
+Reading the children of the returned item is achieved by calling the [`load` method](/api/framework/node#load) of the data item.

+###### Example

     var ceo = homogeneous.view()[0];

     ceo.load();

-This will hit the service end-point and will supply the id of the data item:
+This hits the service end-point and supplies the id of the data item.

+###### Example

     GET http://demos.telerik.com/kendo-ui/service/Employees?EmployeeId=2